Background and activities

-- (2014) Alterations in collagen fibre patterns in breast cancer.
+- (2015) Alterations in collagen fibre patterns in breast cancer.
 A premise for tumour invasiveness?.
-Acta Pathologica, Microbiologica et Immunologica Scandinavica (APMIS).
+Acta Pathologica, Microbiologica et Immunologica Scandinavica (APMIS). vol. 123 (1).

 - (2014) Ultrasound-enhanced drug delivery in prostate cancer xenografts by nanoparticles stabilizing microbubbles.
 Journal of Controlled Release. vol. 187.

 - (2014) Mueller matrix three-dimensional directional imaging of collagen fibers.
 Journal of Biomedical Optics. vol. 19 (2).

 - (2014) Analysis of human knee osteoarthritic cartilage using polarization sensitive second harmonic generation microscopy.
 Proceedings of SPIE, the International Society for Optical Engineering. vol. 9129.

 - (2014) Polarization second harmonic generation microscopy provides quantitative enhanced molecular specificity for tissue diagnostics.
 Journal of Biophotonics.

 - (2014) Biochemical and Structural Characterization of Neocartilage Formed by Mesenchymal Stem Cells in Alginate Hydrogels.
 PLoS ONE. vol. 9 (3).

 - (2013) Identification of functional structures in tissue engineered cartilage: from nm to macro scale.
 European Cells and Materials. vol. 26.